martin-ueding/jscribble/doc/jscribble.1.rst

 jscribble supports a user config file that overrides values from the default config file.

-Create a file called *config.properties* in the *.jscribble* directory in your home directory.
+Create a file called ``config.properties`` in the ``.config/jscribble`` directory in your home directory.
 Then insert key-value pairs with an equal sign in each line.

 The format is the standard Java Properties format.